velmuruganram/Flight-Prediction-Heroku-Deployment/README.md

 ## Project Objective
 The purpose of this project is to predict flight price, build an appropriate end to end machine learning model.
-Deploy the best model via heroku app.
+Deploy the best model via heroku platform.

-To test heroku app : https://flight-predict-app.herokuapp.com/
+To test heroku platform : https://flight-predict-app.herokuapp.com/

 ## Methods Used
 * Exploratory Data Analysis